Speaker

 Description

-The International Linear Collider (ILC) is a future linear collider using superconducting accelerating cavities.
-R&D for the radio frequency power distribution system, which will deliver the radio frequency power from the klystrons to the cavities, is ongoing.
-In scope of the ILC Technology Network (ITN) an ILC prototype CM featuring 8 cavities is developed and built at KEK.
+The International Linear Collider (ILC) is a future linear collider that uses superconducting accelerating cavities.
+In the scope of the ILC Technology Network (ITN), an ILC prototype cryomodule featuring 8 cavities is being developed and built at KEK.
 The cavities will be driven by a 10 MW multibeam klystron located about 200 m away from the test stand.
-The klystron delivers its power through two WR650 ports.
-A magic tee was designed to combine the two klystron outputs into a single waveguide.
+The WR650 and WR770 are commonly used waveguides for RF transmission at 1.3 GHz.
+The klystron delivers its power through two WR650 ports, which are combined.
 The waveguides at the cavity input couplers are also of the type WR650.
-For efficient transmission of the required power over most of the distance a WR770 type waveguide will be used.
-An adapter for the interconnection of the WR650 and WR770 waveguides was developed.
-Furthermore, WR770 H and E corners were designed.
+For efficient transmission of the required RF power over most of the distance, a WR770 type waveguide will be used.
+An adapter was designed for the interconnection between the WR650 and WR770.
+WR770 H and E corners were also designed for the transmission line.

 Funding Agency